Jkhadgi/Jkhadgi.github.io/presentations.md

 - **Morphological classification of fine particles in TEM images using pre-trained CNNs**
   KAPAR, 2024.

-- **Morphological classification of fine particles on TEM images using deep learning approach**
+- **Morphological classification of fine particles on TEM images using deep learning**
-  KAPAR, Yeosu, 2023.
+  KAPAR, 2023.

-- **Chemical profile and source apportionment of PM2.5 in South Korea and China**
+- **Chemical profile and source apportionment of PM2.5 in Korea and China**
   KAPAR, 2022.

 - **Chemical profile of PM2.5 in China and Korea (2018–2020)**